Create AMQP action

 Existing AMQP environment

-• URL configuration - full AMQP URL with TLS, credentials, and Vhost.
+• AMQP URL with TLS, credentials, and vhost.

-• Routing key to direct messages to the appropriate queue.
+• Routing key to route messages to the correct queue.

-• (Optional) RabbitMQ Exchange name for message publication.
+• (Optional) RabbitMQ exchange name for publishing messages.

 New AMQP environment

-Use services like RabbitMQ or CloudAMQP to establish your AMQP environment.
+Use services such as RabbitMQ or CloudAMQP to set up your AMQP broker.

-• URL configuration - full AMQP URL with TLS, credentials, and Vhost.
+• AMQP URL with TLS, credentials, and vhost.

-• Routing key to direct messages to the appropriate queue.
+• Routing key to route messages to the correct queue.

-• (Optional) RabbitMQ Exchange name for message publication.
+• (Optional) RabbitMQ exchange name for publishing messages.

 Configure Admin Portal

-1. In the Events & Actions view on the Admin Portal, create an action by clicking the + Add Action button.
+1. In the Events & Actions view on the Admin Portal, click + Add Action.

 2. Select Advanced Message Queuing Protocol (AMQP) as the action type.

-3. In the URL field, enter the full AMQP URL with TLS, credentials, and Vhost in the amqps://username:password@hostname/vhost format, like amqps://user123:pass456@bunny.cloudamqp.com/myvhost.
+3. In the URL field, enter the AMQP connection string in this format: amqps://username:password@hostname/vhost.
+Example: amqps://user123:pass456@bunny.cloudamqp.com/myvhost.

-5. (Optional) Enable the Persistent toggle to ensure each message is saved on a message broker disk.
+5. (Optional) Enable Persistent to write each message to broker disk.

-6. (Optional) Enable and configure retries through AMQP retry.
+6. (Optional) Enable and configure retries in AMQP retry.

-7. (Optional) Provide an Exchange name to identify an exchange within a RabbitMQ server where messages will be published.
-For example, MyExchange.
+7. (Optional) Provide an Exchange name to identify the exchange within RabbitMQ where messages will be published.
+Example: MyExchange.

-8. (Optional) Set a custom TTL (Time-To-Live) for messages and queues in TTL (min) to override the default AMQP queue settings.
+8. (Optional) Set TTL (min) to override the default queue settings.

-9. Pair your action with an event listener without leaving the Actions view.
-To do this, click the Add event listener button and select an existing event listener or create a new one.
+9. Pair the action with an event listener in Actions.
+Click Add event listener and select an existing listener or create one.
+Link it to a listener that captures the events you want.

 Last updated on